|Birthname||Ernest Miller Hemingway|

 chart Placidus Equal_H.

-Ruth Hale Oliver quotes his mom's unpublished papers.
+Previously this entry had same data: Ruth Hale Oliver quotes his mom's unpublished papers.

 Biography: "Hemingway: A Life Without Consequences," James R. Mellow, Houghton Mifflin 1992.